Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Variables.md

 <!-- markdownlint-disable-next-line no-inline-html -->
 <br>

+[**strict_subscription_association**][strict_subscription_association] `bool`

+If set to true, subscriptions associated to management groups will be exclusively set by the module and any added by another process will be removed.
+If set to false, the module will will only enforce association of the specified subscriptions and those added to management groups by other processes will not be removed.

+Default: `true`

 [**subscription_id_connectivity**][subscription_id_connectivity] `string`

 If specified, identifies the Platform subscription for \"Connectivity\" for resource deployment and correct placement in the Management Group hierarchy.